Marriage Certificates

 - Baldwin County Probate (Bay Minette location only) records the marriage certificate.

-Step 2: Complete and Notarize the Marriage Certificate Form.
+Step 2: Complete and Notarize the Form

-- Ensure all requested information is provided.
+- Fill out the form legibly and ensure all requested information is provided.

 - No white-out or corrective marks allowed.